MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 Memory leaks occur when the JavaScript code of an application retains more and more objects in memory instead of releasing them for the browser to garbage-collect.
 We built the **Detached Elements** tool with the Microsoft Teams developers, and it has already helped us find and fix memory leaks across many of our own websites and apps.

 See also:
-* [Debug DOM memory leaks with the Detached Elements tool](../devtools-guide-chromium/memory-problems/dom-leaks.md)<!-- todo: Video section ok? -->
+* [Debug DOM memory leaks with the Detached Elements tool](../devtools-guide-chromium/memory-problems/dom-leaks.md)<!-- todo: Video section ok? --><!-- todo: Video h2's png ok? -->
 * [Debug memory leaks with the Microsoft Edge Detached Elements tool](https://blogs.windows.com/msedgedev/2021/12/09/debug-memory-leaks-detached-elements-tool-devtools/) - blog post.